Kim Campbell

 Campbell was first elected to the British Columbia Legislative Assembly as a member of the British Columbia Social Credit Party in 1986 before being elected to the House of Commons of Canada as a PC in 1988.
 Under Prime Minister Brian Mulroney, she occupied numerous cabinet positions including minister of justice and attorney general, minister of veterans affairs and minister of national defence from 1990 to 1993.
 Campbell became the new prime minister in June 1993 after Mulroney resigned in the wake of declining popularity.
 In the 1993 Canadian federal election in October of that year, the Progressive Conservatives were decimated, losing all but two seats from a previous majority, with Campbell losing her own.
 Her 132-day premiership is the third-shortest in Canadian history.

 Campbell was also the first baby boomer to hold the office, as well as the only prime minister born in British Columbia.
-She is the chairperson for the Canadian Supreme Court advisory board.
+She was the chairperson for the Canadian Supreme Court advisory board.